prezi/spaghetti/README.md

 [![Build Status](https://travis-ci.org/prezi/spaghetti.svg)](https://travis-ci.org/prezi/spaghetti)
 [![Analytics](https://ga-beacon.appspot.com/UA-54695510-1/github.com/prezi/spaghetti)](https://github.com/igrigorik/ga-beacon)

-In JavaScript, modularizing a large, evolving application is hard, because the untyped nature of the modules makes it difficult to keep track of changing APIs.
-Spaghetti tries to remedy this situation by allowing compilers to check communication between modules.
-This way, when an API becomes incompatible, instead of runtime problems, you can deal with compile-time errors.
+Modularizing a large, evolving JavaScript applications is hard, because the untyped nature of the modules makes it difficult to keep track of changing APIs.
+Spaghetti uses compilers to check communication between modules, transforming run-time API compatibility problems into compile errors.

 ## How Does it Work?

 Spaghetti modules are written in compile-to-JS languages like [TypeScript](http://typescriptlang.org) and [Haxe](http://haxe.org).
-Each module has a [Spaghetti Interface Definition file](wiki/Spaghetti Syntax) that defines the module's API.
+Each module's API is defined in a [Spaghetti Interface Definition file](wiki/Spaghetti Syntax).

-Spaghetti ensures type safety in the communication between modules in two ways:
+Based on this abstract API definition, Spaghetti ensures type safety on both sides of the communiaction:

-* it generates interfaces and other types for you to implement in your chosen language to ensure that your module implements the right API,
+* When implementing a module, its Spaghetti API gets transpiled into language specific source code.
+This code declares the API in language-specific terms (i.e. classes and interfaces).
+Your module's implementation must be compatible with these generated interfaces, and in turn with the Spaghetti API.
-* it generates proxies and other types in your chosen language to access dependent modules in a type-safe way.
+* Spaghetti generates language-specific proxy classes to access other modules in a type-safe way, based on those modules' Spaghetti APIs.

-This approach also allows modules to be written using different languages.
+This approach also allows modules to be written using different languages (e.g. you can access modules written in TypeScript from a Haxe module etc.).

 ## Example

-The definition of a Spaghetti module looks something like this:
+The definition of a Spaghetti module looks like this:

 ```
 module com.example.test as TestModule